Purchasing & Inventory Management Hook Up!

 SSQ = Safety Stock Quantity

 QUD = Quantity Used Daily

 Third, you must know how much to order.
 A complex mathematical equation determines the Economic Order Quantity, or EOQ.
 The equation recognizes the tug of war between acquisition costs and inventory carrying costs: when you order bigger quantities less frequently, your aggregate acquisition costs are low but your inventory costs are high due to higher inventory levels.
 Conversely, when you order smaller quantities more often, your inventory costs are low but your acquisition costs are higher because you are expending more resources on ordering.
 The EOQ is the order quantity that minimizes the sum of these two costs.

 Fortunately, inventory management systems calculate the EOQ for you.
-But if you want to see the EOQ equation, check out my blog post entitled Purchasing and Inventory Management
+But if you want The online course for strategically managing inventory, check out our Profitable Inventory Management and Control course.